 Reports, News, and Documents

-August 2015: EIP and eighteen environmental, health, faith, and social justice groups call on the Maryland Department of the Environment to find that Energy Answers’ permit has expired due to a prolonged lapse in construction activities at the site.
+August 2015: EIP and eighteen environmental, health, faith, and social justice groups call on the Maryland Department of the Environment to find that Energy Answers’ permit has expired due to lack of construction.

 Crude Oil by Rail and Coal Exports